 Up to five $1,000 Future Journalism Teacher Scholarships are awarded to upper-level or graduate college students who are studying to teach journalism at the high school level.

 If you’re looking for basic survival tips or rejuvenation as an adviser, the summer JEA Advisers Institute will give you a boost.
-In a challenging, hands-on atmosphere, JEA offers sequences in desktop publishing, law and ethics and advising student publications.
+In a challenging, hands-on atmosphere, JEA offers instruction in technology, law and ethics and advising student publications.
 Participants may earn 12.5 contact hours of continuing education through Kansas State University.

 In conjunction with the National Scholastic Press Association, JEA hosts two national conventions — one in the West and one in the Midwest, South or East — each year.
 At the conventions, JEA offers competitions for students in nearly 50 categories, nearly 300 instructional sessions and many other activities for teachers and students.